 To get the most out of commercial ceramic glazes in your electric kiln, you need to understand the product descriptions on the package.
 What do the manufacturers mean when they say opaque, semi transparent, or translucent, and do their descriptions match the descriptions in your head?
 Of course, the best way to find this out is to test, test, test!

-Deanna Ranlett has done some of that testing legwork for you and in today’s post, an excerpt from our free download Techniques & Tips for Electric Kilns, she shares the results of testing some commercial ceramic glazes over texture in her electric kiln. – Jennifer Harnetty, editor.
+Deanna Ranlett has done some of that testing legwork for you and in this post she shares the results of testing some commercial ceramic glazes over texture in her electric kiln. – Jennifer Poellot Harnetty, editor.

 Part of navigating the use of commercial glazes is understanding the phraseology on the jar.
 Most glaze manufacturers use terms such as opaque, semi-translucent, translucent, transparent, etc., on their labels.
 But what do those words really mean?
 How would each affect the surface if you like to sgraffito, add thick slip, use sprigs, carve, or stamp?
 To answer this question, I designed a test tile with a little of each of these techniques to test cone 04 and cone 6 commercial glazes and to illustrate some important factors to consider when using these glazes.